Skip to main content Skip to secondary navigation

 NIH

-1. While logged in to SciENcv, select your login ID in the upper right corner of the screen.
+1. Once logged into SciENcv, again, ideally through the eRA Commons option, click on your displayed email address in the upper right corner of the screen.

 MY NCBI Username Display